rayhanadev/assets/README.md

 Some of my branding and design assets for quick reference.
-Unless otherwise noted, all content in this repository is licensed [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) and you should follow the Brand Guidelines layed out below.
+Unless otherwise noted, all content in this repository is licensed [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) and you should follow the Brand Guidelines laid out below.

 For more information on branding, visit [brand.furret.codes](https://brand.furret.codes).